 If you plan to conduct research that involves human participants you must have Research Ethics Board approval for your study.
 Please select one of the following:

 - Research Ethics

 - Research Ethics Board

 - Approval in Principle

 - Annual Reports

-The Research Ethics Board at George Brown College was established to ensure the protection of study volunteers in research projects.
-The board follows the guidelines set out in the TCPS 2 Tri-Council Policy Statement on Ethical Conduct for Research Involving Humans.
-TCPS 2 (2014) has replaced TCPS 2 (2010), which replaced the 1st edition of the TCPS (1998) adopted by the Interagency Advisory Panel on Research Ethics (Centre for Information in Health Research, the Social Sciences and Humanities Research Council and the Natural Sciences and Engineering Research Council).
+The Research Ethics Board at George Brown College was established to ensure the protection of human participation in research projects.
+The board follows the guidelines set out in the TCPS 2 (2014) Tri-Council Policy Statement on Ethical Conduct for Research Involving Humans.
+TCPS 2 (2014) has replaced TCPS 2 (2010) and the 1st edition of the TCPS (1998) adopted by the Interagency Advisory Panel on Research Ethics (Centre for Information in Health Research, the Social Sciences and Humanities Research Council and the Natural Sciences and Engineering Research Council).

-Research ethics are put in place to protect study volunteers with respect to:
+Research ethics are put in place to protect human participants with respect to:

 - Human dignity and vulnerable persons